 Just ask your Governor to proclaim November – Lung Cancer Awareness Month!

 Thank you to Barb Ferguson for securing the Oregon 2014 Proclamation!
-We lost Barb this past year, she will forever remains in our hearts!
+We lost Barb but she will forever remain in our hearts!

 Whereas an estimated 224,390 new cases of lung cancer were expected to be diagnosed in 2016, accounting for nearly 14 percent of cancer diagnoses in the United States; and